ab-anand/fav-quote/README.md

 ---

+> Abhinav Anand: Empty your mind.
+Be formless, shapeless, like water.
+You put water into a cup, it becomes the cup. - **Bruce Lee**

-Toward the postive life :heart:
+Toward the positive life :heart:

 **Contribute and Grow**